AFM

 Africa Fire Mission at FDIC International 2024

 Africa Fire Mission attended FDIC International this year!
-The Fire Department Instructors Conference is one of the largest firefighting conferences in the world, and it gave our team members a great opportunity to network with members of the fire service community.
-Our team had a busy week.
+The Fire Department Instructors Conference is one of the largest firefighting conferences in the world and it gave our team members a great opportunity to network with members of the fire service community.
+Our team had a busy week connecting with organizations and collecting gear donations.
 We’re grateful for all the wonderful people we were able to connect with!

 On Friday, April 19th, Africa Fire Mission received the ISFSI Impact Award for our training and instruction in Africa.
-Executive Director Nancy Moore and Founder Chief David Moore were both present to receive the award!
+Executive Director Nancy Moore and Founder Chief David Moore were both present to receive the award.

-We were also recognized throughout the convention with signage!
-Special thanks CarbonX for partnering with us and donating used fire hoods!
+We were also recognized throughout the convention with signage.
+Special thanks CarbonX for partnering with us and donating used fire hoods.

 It was great to see AFM instructors at FDIC!
-We appreciate the continued support and look forward to attending FDIC in the years to come!
+We appreciate the continued support and look forward to attending FDIC in the years to come.

 Importance of Active and Passive Recovery for Firefighters